Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies

-As shown in Figure 2, change in $HbA_{1c}$ differed by study region, with the largest average changes in both the liraglutide and placebo arms taking place in the Central and South American groups.
-Average baseline $HbA_{1c}$ was also higher in Central/South America (9.29) compared to Europe (8.31).
-If we were to mimic a small RCT by taking a limited sample of patients from Central and South America and then augment the control arm with external controls from Central and South America, we would expect those individuals who were randomized to placebo from within the same region to be unbiased controls.
-However, if we were to augment the small Central/South America RCT with external controls from Europe, and if we treated baseline $HbA_{1c}$ as an unmeasured factor that causes the differences in placebo group outcomes by region, we would expect the following.
-The treatment arm would only contain subjects from Central and South America, with a relatively large average decrease in $HbA_{1c}$.
-The addition of European controls to the placebo arm would lead to a smaller average change in $HbA_{1c}$ among all controls, leading to an overestimate of the effect of liraglutide compared to placebo on glycemic control compared to the effect estimate from the full Central/South America LEADER subset.
+We can mimic a small RCT by taking a random sample of 150 participants from Central and South America (dataset ``CS'' below).
+To demonstrate the case where we would like to increase the number of patients receiving the intervention of interest in our ``RCT'', we select ``CS'' participants with a probability of 0.67 of having been in the liraglutide arm and 0.33 of having been in the placebo arm.
+If we were to augment the control arm of ``CS'' with 500 external controls from Central and South America (leading to hybrid dataset ``CS+''), we would expect those individuals who were randomized to placebo from within the same region to be unbiased controls.
+However, if we were to augment the small Central/South America RCT with 500 external controls from Europe (leading to hybrid dataset ``Eu+''), and if we treated baseline $HbA_{1c}$ as an unmeasured factor that causes the differences in placebo group outcomes by region, we would expect an overestimate of the effect of liraglutide on glycemic control compared to the effect estimate from the full Central/South America LEADER subset.